KDE/digikam-doc/asset_management/data_protection.rst

 **RAW** format.
 Some, typically more expensive, cameras support RAW format shooting.
 The RAW format is not really an image standard at all, it is a container format which is different for every brand and camera model.
 RAW format images contain minimally processed data from the image sensor of a digital camera or image scanner.
 Raw image files are sometimes called digital negatives, as they fulfill the same role as film negatives in traditional chemical photography: that is, the negative is not directly usable as an image, but has all of the information needed to create an image.
 Storing photographs in a camera's RAW format provides for higher dynamic range and allows you to alter settings, such as white balance, after the photograph has been taken.
 Most professional photographers use RAW format, because it offers them maximum flexibility.
 The downside is that RAW image files can be very large indeed.

 We recommend clearly to **abstain from archiving in RAW format** (as opposed to shooting in RAW format, which we recommend).
 It has all bad ingredients: many varieties and proprietary nature.
 It is clear that in a few years time you cannot use your old RAW files anymore.
 We have already seen people changing camera, losing their color profiles and having great difficulty to treat their old RAW files correctly.
-Better change to DNG format!
+Better change to DNG format.

 **DNG** Digital Negative file format is a royalty free and open RAW image format designed by Adobe Systems.
 DNG was a response to demand for a unifying camera raw file format.
 It is based on the TIFF/EP format, and mandates use of metadata.
 A handful of camera manufacturers have adopted DNG already, let's hope that the main contenders Canon and Nikon will use it one day.